pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 |------|--------------|-------------|---------|
 | INT  | varchar      | INT         | VARCHAR |

-- For Hydrator, log_location is figgy_updated_at
+- For Hydrator, `log_location` is an `updated_at` value from the Figgy database.
-- For Transformer, log_location is a log_order value from the HydrationLog
+- For Transformer, `log_location` is a `log_order` value from the HydrationLog
-- For Indexer, log_location is a log_order value from the TransformationLog
+- For Indexer, `log_location` is a `log_order` value from the TransformationLog

-The log_version will be the same for each Processor within a given pipeline.
+The value of `log_version` will be the same for each Processor within a given pipeline.
 It will be configured manually before a full pipeline run.
 It will be used to read the correct rows out of each log.

 ## Concurrent Logic